tejuingalagi/finance-dashboard-backend/README.md

-# Finance Dashboard Backend
+# Finance Data Processing and Access Control Backend

 ## Overview

-This project is a backend system for a finance dashboard application.
-It provides APIs to manage users, financial records, and summary analytics with role-based access control.
+This project is a backend system built as part of a backend development assessment.
+It simulates a finance dashboard where users interact with financial records based on their roles.

-The system is designed with a clean architecture, proper validation, and structured business logic.
+The focus of this project is on:

+* Clean API design
+* Proper data modeling
+* Role-based access control
+* Business logic implementation
+* Validation and error handling

 ---